copperdogma/next-authjs-psql-base-template/docs/e2e-testing.md

 ### Prerequisites

 1. **Environment Setup**:
    - Create a `.env.test` file based on `.env.example`
    - Ensure all dependencies are installed: `npm install`

-2. **Firebase Emulators**:
-   - Make sure Firebase CLI is installed: `npm install -g firebase-tools`
-   - Data will be imported/exported from `./.firebase-emulator-data/`

 ### Recommended Commands